ghostsnglitter/Game-Dev-Library/2_PreProduction.md

     - 12.2 Future Plans
     - 12.3 Appendices

-The structure of a GDD can and will change from project to project.
-Not every game project will need all of the elements listed above.
-To provide a concrete example, you can find the GDD for the `SLINGSHOT` project [here](https://share-docs.clickup.com/9004010474/d/h/8cawjza-41/20c1c286a990252).
-You will notice that several points have been altered or are left out to fit the scope and genre of the game.
+The structure of a GDD can and will vary from project to project.
+Not every game project will need all the elements listed above.
+To give a concrete example, you can find the GDD for the `SLINGSHOT` project [here](https://share-docs.clickup.com/9004010474/d/h/8cawjza-41/20c1c286a990252).
+You will notice that some items have been altered or omitted to fit the scope and genre of the project.

 <a name="elements"></a>
 ### 2.2 Elements